Springfield High School (Illinois): Fine arts

-Springfield has three choir groups and one showhchoir (Seven and Senators, Scarlet Harmony, Mixed Chorus, and IN Session Showchoir).
+Springfield has three choir groups and one showchoir (Seven and Senators, Scarlet Harmony, Mixed Chorus, and IN Session Showchoir).
 The "IN Session" showchoir is an extracurricular activity who rehearses two nights a week.
 IN Session showchoir is a choir that combine choral singing with dance.
 Started in 2011, IN Session performs around the city of Springfield and competes around the Midwest.
 Since 2011, IN Session showchoir has won numerous awards and has been rank by the Nation showchoir rank system.

 The school has a marching band, which performs at home football games and at other local events, and two pep bands, which take turns playing at home basketball games.
 For the concert season there are three groups (Concert Band, Symphonic Band, and Wind Ensemble).
 There are also two jazz bands and a flute choir, along with a clarinet choir.